MicrosoftDocs/bot-docs/articles/includes/snippet-proactive-messages-intro-1.md

 > *Don't* send proactive messages to users who have not previously interacted with the bot or
 > solicited contact with the bot through another means such as e-mail or SMS.

-Consider the following scenario:
+Proactive messages can create unexpected behavior.
+Consider the following scenario.

 ![how users talk](~/media/designing-bots/capabilities/proactive1.png)

 In this example, the user has previously asked the bot to monitor prices of a hotel in Las Vegas.
 The bot launched a background monitoring task, which has been running continuously for the past several days.
-In the current conversation, the user is booking a trip to London when
+In the conversation, the user is currently booking a trip to London when
 the background task triggers a notification message about a discount for the Las Vegas hotel.
-The bot interjects this information into the current conversation, making for a confusing user experience.
+The bot interjects this information into the conversation, making for a confusing user experience.

 How should the bot have handled this situation?